redaranj/exchange-new/conduct.md

 15. Deliberate “outing” of any aspect of a person’s identity without their consent except as necessary to protect vulnerable people from intentional abuse.
 16. Publication of non-harassing private communication.
 17. Publishing another persons’ private information, such as physical or electronic addresses, without explicit permission
-18. Advocating for, or encouraging, any of the above behaviour
+18. Advocating for, or encouraging, any of the above behavior
 19. Drugging food or drink
 20. Violating the event privacy policy in order to attract negative attention to an attendee
 21. Enlisting the help of others, whether in person or online, in order to target an attendee